Sandra Kobos (Director of Cataloging)

-Our goal for each issue is to print 40 to 60 pages of the strongest writing we can find from both near and far.
+Our goal for each issue is to print 40 to 60 pages of the strongest writing we can find.
 Based in Northeast Pennsylvania, we aim for a portion of our magazine to reflect some local or regional flavor but, like the library who sponsors us, we are eager to bring the world to our readers.
-We publish fiction and poetry from writers across the globe as well as in our own back yard.
+We publish fiction and poetry from writers across the globe as well as in our own backyard.
 We aim to feature a broad range of styles from both emerging and established authors in a harmonious but diverse package.

 Word Fountain came out of it’s hiatus with a new team of editors, and began taking submissions again in February of 2016, resulting in our new Summer 2016 issue, which you can either have shipped to you via our library’s website (instructions here), or if you are in our area, at one of our library branches.
 A full online version will be available, including a downloadable PDF, before the next submission period begins on July 15th.